pebble-dev/pebble-dev.github.io/tos.md

 Rebble and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.

 #### 2. Rebble Trademarks and Logos
 If you’d like to use Rebble’s trademarks, you must follow all of our trademark guidelines.
+You may not use Rebble's trademarks without prior authorization from Rebble.

 #### 3. License to Rebble Policies
 This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
 For details, see our [site-policy repository](https://github.com/pebble-dev/site-policy).

 ### G. API Terms
-**Short version:** *You agree to these Terms of Service, plus this Section H, when using any of Rebble's APIs (Application Provider Interface), including use of the API through a third party product that accesses Rebble.*
+**Short version:** *You agree to these Terms of Service, plus this Section G, when using any of Rebble's APIs (Application Provider Interface), including use of the API through a third party product that accesses Rebble.*

 #### No Abuse or Overuse of the API
-Abuse or excessively frequent requests to Rebble via the API may result in the temporary or permanent suspension of your Account's access to the API.
+Abuse or excessively frequent requests to Rebble via the API may result in the temporary or permanent suspension of Your access to the API.
 Rebble, in our sole discretion, will determine abuse or excessive usage of the API.
-We will make a reasonable attempt to warn you via email prior to suspension.

 You may not share API tokens to exceed Rebble's rate limitations.

 You may not use the API to download data or Content from Rebble for spamming purposes, including for the purposes of selling Rebble users' personal information.

+You may not use automated mass-download tools to access the API.
+You may not scrape the API other than as allowed in Section 5.

+Your use of the API must not interfere with any interests of Rebble, and must not interfere with the operation of the Services.
+If You publicly display any data that you derive from use of the Rebble API, you must prominently attribute that data to Rebble, and for User-Generated Content that You display, You must also attribute that Content to its creators (where that information is available).

 All use of the Rebble API is subject to these Terms of Service and the [Rebble Privacy Statement](https://rebble.io/privacy).

+#### No Resale of API Data

+You may use the Rebble API only for your own personal purposes, and to provide non-commercial services that enhance the Services.
+Data obtained from the Rebble API may not be resold or reused for commercial purposes.

+#### Commercial Terms

-Rebble may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of Rebble's Service.
+Rebble may offer commercial terms to any User that requires high-throughput access, access that would result in resale of Rebble's Service, or for any other reason.
+Such commercial terms may amend and/or supersede these Terms of Service.

 ### H. Third Party Applications
 **Short version:** *You need to follow certain rules if you create an application for other Users, and there are additional Terms that cover the Appstore.*